adamd3/BAM_to_redpop/README.md

 The process can be summarised as follows:
 - generate BED files from de-duplicated ATAC-Seq BAMs
 - call ATAC-Seq peaks using F-Seq
-- identify open chromatin regions (OCRs) from ATAC-Seq peaks (see below)
+- identify open chromatin regions (OCRs) from ATAC-Seq peaks as follows:
-- scan OCRs for regulatory elements with redpop

-### Open Chromatin Regions (OCRs)
-Following the procedure described in [Turro *et al.* (2020)](https://www.nature.com/articles/s41586-020-2434-2), only OCRs are scanned for regulatory elements.
-The procedure for identifying OCRs is as follows:

     - resize all F-seq peaks calls to a minimum of 3.2 kb
     - merge overlapping peaks
     - truncate merged coordinates so that none extend beyond end of chromosome
+- scan OCRs for regulatory elements with redpop